rtfeldman/elm-spa-example/README.md

 This is a lengthy command - make sure to scroll horizontally to get all of it if you're copy/pasting!

-It's neccessary to disable the internal Uglify `rename` pass with `--no-rename` when you use the `pure_funcs` flag, because if you enable both `--compress` and `--mangle` at the same time, the `pure_funcs` argument will have no effect; Uglify will rename symbols first and then not recognize them when it encounters those functions later.
+It's neccessary to disable the internal Uglify `rename` pass with `--no-rename` when you use the `pure_funcs` flag, because if you enable both `--compress` and `--mangle` at the same time, the `pure_funcs` argument will have no effect; Uglify will rename symbols first and then not recognize them when it encounters them later.